OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Company Identity Display
-- Given user visits the car repair company homepage
+Given user visits the car repair company homepage
-- When the page loads
+When the page loads
-- Then user sees the company logo at the top
-- And user sees the main headline "Professionaalne autoremondi töökoda" (Professional car repair workshop)
+Then user sees the company logo and main headline "Professionaalne autoremondi töökoda" And user sees company credibility statistics
-- And user understands this is a car repair service

-#### AC2: Company Statistics Display
-- Given user is on the homepage
-- When user views the page
-- Then user sees company credibility statistics displayed clearly

-#### AC3: Service Overview Access
-- Given user wants to learn about services
-- When user views the homepage
-- Then user sees a "Vaata teenuseid" (View services) button
-- And navigation menu contains "Teenused" (Services) link
-- And user can access service information easily

-#### AC4: Call-to-Action Visibility
-- Given user wants to take action
-- When user views the homepage
-- Then user sees "Broneeri aeg" (Book appointment) button prominently displayed
-- And "Kontakt" (Contact) link is available in navigation

-#### AC5: Multi-language Support
-- Given user may speak different languages
-- When user views the homepage
-- Then language options (EST, ENG, РУС) are visible
-- And user can switch between languages

-#### AC6: Complete Navigation
-- Given user wants to explore the website
-- When user views the homepage
-- Then navigation menu shows all main sections:
-  - Avaleht (Home)
-  - Teenused (Services)
-  - Broneerimime (Booking)
-  - Galerii (Gallery)
-  - Värvisotsraring (Color matching)
-  - Kontakt (Contact)
+And user sees "Vaata teenuseid" and "Broneeri aeg" buttons prominently And navigation menu contains all main sections (Avaleht, Teenused, Broneerimime, Galerii, Värvisotsraring, Kontakt) And language options (EST, ENG, РУС) are visible and functional And user can easily access service information and contact details

 ---